Tytiantian/cityscapes2voc/README.md

 Very little sample data is provided for testing.

+You only need to modify the path and the path and the required category to do the format conversion you need.

 json_to_dataset.py from the project：https://github.com/bubbliiiing/deeplabv3-plus-pytorch

 cityscapes data set official site processing script project：https://github.com/mcordts/cityscapesScripts